merry122/-SSL-HSI/README.md

 - Hyperparameters (epochs, batch size, mask ratio) are defined in function arguments in source files.
 - The pipeline currently runs on default PyTorch device behavior (CPU unless you move tensors/models to CUDA manually).

-## Possible Next Improvements

-- Add `requirements.txt` for reproducible environment setup.
-- Add CLI arguments for epochs, dataset path, and method selection.
-- Add random seed control and repeated runs for more reliable comparisons.
-- Add model checkpointing and export of numeric results to CSV/JSON.